RamiKrispin/vscode-python/README.md

 - Scope
 - Prerequisites
 - General Architecture and Workflow
-- Getting Started with Docker 🚧 WIP 🏗
+- Getting Started with Docker
-- Docker with Python - the Hard Way 🚧 WIP 🏗
+- Running Python on Docker - the Hard Way
 - Setting Python Environment with Docker  🚧 WIP 🏗